-Travelers to Cambodia understand that the country has been through a lot of hardship and are looking for ways to give back.
-Unfortunately many of those opportunities are exploitative and do not support local communities.
+Travellers to Cambodia understand that the country has been through a lot of hardship and are looking for ways to give back.
+Unfortunately, many of those opportunities are exploitative and do not support local communities.

 As awareness around this grows, Soksabike and Kinyei Café can be held as an example of responsible practices.
-In the end, we offer a high quality product that travelers want to partake in, regardless of their opinions towards responsible tourism.
+In the end, we offer a high-quality product that travellers want to partake in, regardless of their opinions towards responsible tourism.